 Inventories are an important tool for identifying, quantifying and characterizing POP wastes.

 Stockholm Convention articles 5, paragraph (a), 6, paragraph 1(a), and 11, paragraph 1, provide elements that contribute to the identification of waste-related sources of POPs.
-For the purpose of the ESM of wastes, a more specific and complete inventory may be needed.
+For the purpose of the ESM of wastes, a more specific and complete inventory may be needed. .

 When developing an inventory, priority should be given to the identification of important waste streams in terms of high volume and high POP concentrations.
 National inventories may be used: